hughiep/url-shortener/.system-design/Deep-Dive.md

 Challenge: In distributed systems, maintaining a counter can be challenging.
 The counter needs to be updated atomically to ensure that it is unique.

-3.Use a combination of the above two methods.
+3. Use a combination of the above two methods.
 Generate a unique id and convert it to a short string using a hash function.

 ## Handle redirection latency